 During therapy sessions, you will gain assistance in helping you identify your relapse triggers.
 These triggers are generally emotional and environmental in nature.
 If you are to avoid relapse once you leave the rehab clinic in Nottingham, it is absolutely essential for you to recognise and cope with your relapse triggers.
 Examples of environment triggers include certain people and certain places.
 Put simply, if you avoid these people and places, you are less likely to experience a relapse.
 Examples of emotional triggers include anger, fatigue, boredom, hunger and loneliness.

 How to begin drug and alcohol rehab in Nottingham?

-Following the completion of this assessment, we then go about matching your needs, individual characteristics and treatment wishes to the rehab clinics in Nottingham that best meet this criteria.
+Following the completion of this assessment, we then go about matching your needs, individual characteristics and treatment wish to the rehab clinics in Nottingham that best meet this criterion.
 We then email you a list of recommended clinics in Nottingham.
 You may then contact these clinics yourself, or with your permission, we may forward your details to these clinics on your behalf.
-This will save you the task of making first contact yourself.
+This will save you the task of making the first contact yourself.

 Why should you not delay in seeking help?

 For people suffering from drug and alcohol abuse, it is common for these individuals to brush aside their problems and pretend the addiction does not exist.
 This is known as denial.
 If you believe you are suffering from denial, then know that becoming aware of your denial is the first step to embarking on change.